jshtok/RepMet/README.md

 The file `requirements.txt` is found in the root of the repository.

-The additional files required for operating the repository are available at  `https://ibm.box.com/s/jbpddqmlmcjq4hnaw6rr10dn60wm4vl9` or at `https://drive.google.com/drive/folders/1MZ6HWQpR_Oseo5_v5gmrlAyubrPL-ciO?usp=sharing`.
+The additional files required for operating the repository are available at `https://drive.google.com/drive/folders/1MZ6HWQpR_Oseo5_v5gmrlAyubrPL-ciO?usp=sharing`.
 The folders provided in this link ('data' and 'output') should be placed  under the RepMet root of the git package.
 The 'data' folder contains the pre-trained model and associated files, and the /output/benchmarks contains the the benchmark files